RealTreasury/business-case-builder/readme.txt

 Values outside the 256–128,000 range are ignored.

+Administrators can temporarily bypass AI enrichment and related heavy features by enabling the **Disable Heavy Features** option on the settings page.
+This mode produces basic ROI-only reports and displays an admin notice until the option is turned off.

 == Testing Dashboard ==
 From the WordPress admin, go to **Real Treasury → Test Dashboard** and click **Run All Tests** to execute the full suite.
 A progress bar indicates overall